| HISTORY OF PRINCES STREET |

 Hanovarian monarch, George III.
 Princes Street was originally

-but was also renamed after George III's two sons, Prince
+saint. but was also renamed after George III's two sons,

-The decision to drain it in 1759 to create Princes
+sewer.
+The decision to drain it in 1759

 The ornamental gardens were originally

-was abandoned when the mound was built to join the Old Town
+which was abandoned when the mound was built to join the

-the East end and had reached Hanover Street by 1805.
-Plans
+at the East end and had reached Hanover Street by 1805.

-to fill the street with fine residences were overtaken by
+Plans to fill the street with fine residences were overtaken

-demolished as they spoiled the view, Princes Street increasingly
+were demolished as they spoiled the view, Princes Street

 Expansion of the New Town continued